 One useful software is being able to sync appointments and contacts from Gmail and Outlook, plus you can use the 8810 to create a mobile hotspot through your 4G LTE connection.

-It’s not quite as cute as its smaller sibling, but there’s plenty to love about the 8810 is you want a basic phone that can still get handle internet tasks.
-Best of all, it’s now regularly found on sale for below £50 / $50.
+It’s not quite as cute as its smaller sibling, but there’s plenty to love about the 8810 if you want a basic phone that can still handle internet tasks.
+Best of all, it’s now regularly found at a discounted price.

 - Flip phone